 Configuring network ports for SQL DI

 SQL DI requires dedicated networks and ports for communications across systems and services.
 Some of the ports are predefined while others can be user-defined.
-You must configure the following ports in your firewall before the SQL DI installation.
+You must configure the required ports in your firewall before the SQL DI installation.

 System or service Port number Outbound system Inbound system Default address space